RokZabukovec/EnableServices/README.md

         datastore = DatastoreServiceFactory.getDatastoreService(); // Authorized Datastore service
     }
 ```
+#### Methods

-- Long createUser(Entity userEntity) - creates a new Entity
+- public Long createUser(Entity userEntity) - creates a new Entity
 - public Entity getUser(String userid) - returns Entity object from a string userid.
 If user not found
   it's calling createUser method.
 - public User entityToUser(Entity entity) - uses Builder class for transforming Entity to User object
-- public void newApiCall - updates the users a number of api calls info.
+- public void newApiCall - updates the users number of api calls info.

-#### DataStore: EnableServices.java
+#### EnableServices.java

-EnableServices is a public class which is responsible for manipulation of passed parameters and returning response base on the logic.
+EnableServices is a public class which is responsible for manipulation of passed parameters and returning a response
+based on the logic in the next paragraphs:

 **Multiplayer**

-Multiplayer is a feature that is available only for more skilled players so it should be enabled if user has used “Fun7” game more than 5 times (based on the number of API calls).
-Also our multiplayer server infrastructure is located in the US so it should be enabled only if the user comes from the US.
+Multiplayer is a feature that is available only for more skilled players so it should be enabled if user has used “Fun7”
+game more than 5 times (based on the number of API calls).
+Also our multiplayer server infrastructure is located in the
+US so it should be enabled only if the user comes from the US.

 **Customer Support**

-Customer support should be enabled only on work days between 9:00 - 15:00 Ljubljana time, because only then support personal is available.
+Customer support should be enabled only on work days between 9:00 - 15:00 Ljubljana time, because only then support
+personal is available.

 **Ads**

+FOR OUTGOING HTTP REQUESTS FROM A GOOGLE APP ENGINE YOU MUST ENABLE BILLING ON YOUR ACCOUNT.
+OTHERWISE IT WILL
+THROW EXCEPTIONS AS DESCRIBED IN THE GAE DOCS: https://cloud.google.com/appengine/docs/standard/java/issue-requests

-Ads in the game are served by the external partner so this service should be enabled only if our external partner supports user device.
-And to know it, we must call partner’s public API which is already provided and is secured by basic access authentication (via HTTP header).
+Ads in the game are served by the external partner so this service should be enabled only if our external partner
+supports user device.
+And to know it, we must call partner’s public API which is already provided and is secured by
+basic access authentication (via HTTP header).

 Outgoing API request in ads method is using Basic Authentication with username and password.